Six Money Moves to Make Before Next Year

 All of these considerations are worth your time and attention before the new year begins.

 Tis the season of giving.
 Not only do charitable contributions help your community, but they can also reduce your taxable income.
 The CARES Act, passed earlier this year in response to the COVID-19 pandemic, makes it easier to earn a tax deduction for charitable contributions.
 The stimulus bill included a one-time $300 deduction for cash contributions to charity.
 That means you can take the deduction even if you don’t itemize your deductions.
 If you do itemize, you can deduct charitable contributions made before year-end on Schedule A of your tax return.

 Another way to reduce your taxable income is to maximize contributions to your qualified retirement plan.
 Doing so will also help you be better prepared for retirement.
-The IRS allows you to contribute up to $19,500 in a 401(k), 403(b) or other employer-provided retirement plan in 2020.
+The IRS allows you to contribute up to $19,500 in a 401(k), 403(b) or another employer-provided retirement plan in 2020.
 If you’re 50 or older, you can up that amount by $6,500.
 Check with your employer or retirement plan administrator to see if it enables you to increase the amount withheld from your paycheck before year-end.
-Also consider contributing a year-end bonus to your retirement savings plan if you have not yet reached contributed the maximum.
+Also, consider contributing a year-end bonus to your retirement savings plan if you have not yet reached contributed the maximum.

 If you are saving for retirement through an IRA, you can deduct up to $6,000 for the year, or $7,000 if you are 50 or older.
 If you’re a self-employed physician, you can contribute up to $57,000 ($63,500 if you’re 50 or older) to a solo 401(k) plan.
 Your contributions can’t exceed your self-employment income for the year.

 While you only have until year-end to contribute to a 401(k), you have until April 15, 2021, to contribute to an IRA or solo 401(k) and still be able to deduct it from your 2020 taxable income.
 However, you must open the account by December 31.

 Rather than splurging at the end of the year, take whatever extra cash you have and start or add to an emergency fund.
 An emergency fund is money set aside to help you through unexpected events that can hurt you financially.
 Having an emergency fund can improve your financial security and minimize the stress of a job loss, temporary disability, or major repair.

 Financial experts suggest your emergency fund hold an amount equivalent to at least three months of take-home pay.
 Another rule of thumb is to have enough to cover essential expenses for three to six months in the event you have no income.

 Every year brings change.
 There are internal changes like earning more money or starting your own practice.
-Maybe you recently married, had children and/or purchased your first home.
+Maybe you recently married, had children, and/or purchased your first home.
 Then there are external changes that can affect your finances.
 Interest rates have moved, as have various financial markets.
 Because of how much life changes year-to-year, reviewing your various financial plans with your team of experts should be a priority at least annually.